adam-p/yesterday-i-learned/linguistics.md

+1. *ped* in pedometer is foot. *pedo* in pedophilia is child.
+So pedometer is technically [ped-o-meter](https://www.amazon.de/Nintendo-Pikachu-2-Pokemon-Ped-O-Meter/dp/B00004U1R8).
 1. If there exists an "L Ron Hubbard Science Library", then L Ron Hubbard is the [*eponym*](http://www.hubbelllibrary.org/eponym.mgi) of the library, and the library is the *namesake* of L Ron Hubbard.
 Aside: ["eponymous" means "gives many names to"](https://english.stackexchange.com/questions/49281/how-should-i-use-eponym-eponymous-and-namesake), and is almost never used in meaningful sentences.
 1. Réservoir means "storehouse".
 1. English and French share the same ambiguity for "going" in "I am going to the supermarket" and "I am going to die."